More than four million people across the UK have had a Covid booster.

 Healthy children aged 12-15 are being offered a single dose.

-Across the UK, single booster jabs will be offered to:
+Across the UK, booster jabs are being offered to:

 - Frontline health and social care workers

 - People aged 16-49 years old with underlying health conditions which put them at greater risk of severe Covid

 - Adults sharing a home with vulnerable people

 The dose must be given at least six months after a second vaccination.
 Usually it will be Pfizer or Moderna.